piradiusquared/PatternAnalysis-2025/recognition/FLAN_s4885380/README.md

 The process involved taking a pre-trained T5 model, which is fine-tuned on a massive set of various Natural Language Processing Tasks, such as "Translate this sentence to German", or "Classify this movie review as positive or negative".
 The goal of this tuning method is to teach the model how to generalise seen and *unseen* tasks.
 The model not only becomes proficient in solving the given NLP tasks, but also becomes good at "following instructions" in general.

 Instruction tuning significantly improves Flan-T5's usability and ability to perform zero-shot reasoning.
-On the other hand, the T5 model would require multiple task-specific fine-tuning operations to achieve the same result.
+As for the T5 model, it would require multiple task-specific fine-tuning operations to achieve the same result.

-Overall, the Flan-T5 model enhances T5's existing text-to-text architecture by layering a broad understanding of following human instructions, making it more versatile and capable without additional tuning.
+Overall, the Flan-T5 model enhances T5's existing text-to-text architecture and performance by layering a broad understanding of following human instructions, making it more versatile and capable without additional tuning.

 ## Data Augmentation
 When fine tuning in the training loop, rather than only having 1 prompt (prefix), a random prefix is chosen from a list of 4 similar prompts.
 This gives the model a broader understanding of different zero-shot prompts, increasing its flexibility in a real-world scenario.